Galácticos: 2014–15 season

 On 12 August 2014, Real Madrid won the UEFA Super Cup against the 2013–14 UEFA Europa League champions Sevilla by a score of 2–0.
 Cristiano Ronaldo scored both of Madrid's goals to win the club's 78th official trophy.
 In the Supercopa de España, against Atlético, Real finished their home leg with 1–1 after goals from James Rodríguez and Raúl García going into the Vicente Calderón Stadium.
 Mario Mandžukić shocked Real early on after just two minutes in the second leg with the only goal of the match, which meant that Atlético won the title.
 In the last match of the season, Martin Ødegaard became Real Madrid's youngest ever player to play in La Liga.

 2015–16 season

-On 4 January 2016, it was announced that Rafael Benítez was sacked and replaced by Zinedine Zidane.
+On 4 January 2016, it was announced that Rafael Benitez was sacked and replaced by Zinedine Zidane.
 On 28 May 2016, Real Madrid defeated city rivals Atlético Madrid in the Champions League final, winning their eleventh European title.